LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 ### Limitations

 * In the current version of Apple Auth support, only a bot in LiveEngage (using the [Messaging Agent SDK](messaging-agent-sdk-overview.html)) will be able to receive the authentication response (using the [Conversation Metadata](messaging-agent-sdk-conversation-metadata-guide.html)).
   * Human Agent is currently not exposed to these events.
-Adding UI indication in LiveEngage Workspace is planned for Q4, 2018
-* Currently, all Apple Business Chat conversations appear as "authenticated" in the LiveEngage UI.
-  * Once the consumer authenticates using the Apple Auth flow shown in this document, the conversation status will stay the same in the UI.
+This will be solved for in Q1 2019
-  * Changing the Apple Business Chat authentication status in the LiveEngage UI is planned for Q1, 2018.
+* Updating the Apple Business Chat authentication status in the LiveEngage UI is planned for 2019